 These are unsecured loans, and their repayment terms are more flexible than any other type of debt.
 The interest rate on these loans can vary across institutions.
 The US federal government sets the interest rate of student loans.
 Student loans are often the first debts most people take, and their interest is tax-deductible.
 As with other types of loans, repaying student loans on time can help build your credit score.
 Regardless of the type of loan you take, the most important thing is honoring the loan terms and making your payments on time.
 Timely payments can help build your credit score and avoid debt collectors.

 These are just five of the most common debts consumers incur.
-If you feel unable to continue making payments on your debt, contact your lender to find out what options are available.
+If you feel unable to continue making payments on your debt, contact your lender to find out what options are available or do a bit more research to find debt relief programs that suit all of your needs.
 They may allow you to defer payments for a few months until you are able to resume making payments.
 You also may be eligible for a debt consolidation loan to pay less interest.